browserengineering/book/book/visual-effects.md

 In Skia, surfaces are recursive and form a stack.[^tree] You can push a new surface on the stack, and pop one off.
-To push a surface, you call `BeginLayer` on a canvas.[^layer-surface] Parameters passed to this method indicate the kind of blending that is desird when popped.
+To push a surface, you call `SaveLayer` on a canvas.[^layer-surface] Parameters passed to this method indicate the kind of blending that is desird when popped.
 To pop, call `Restore`.
 Skia will keep track of the stack of surfaces for you, and perform blending when you call `Restore`.
 (In fact, the only surface we'll create explicitly is `Browser.skia_surface`).

-[^layer-surface]: It's called `BeginLayer` instead of `BeginSurface` because Skia doesn't actually promise to create a surface.
+[^layer-surface]: It's called `SaveLayer` instead of `BeginSurface` because Skia doesn't actually promise to create a surface, it just promises not to keep drawing directly to the current one.
 It will in fact optimize away surfaces internally if it can.
-So what you're really doing with `BeginLayer` is telling Skia that there is a new conceptual layer ("piece of paper") on the stack.
+So what you're really doing with `SaveLayer` is telling Skia that there is a new conceptual layer ("piece of paper") on the stack.
 How Skia does the rest is an implementation detail (for now!).

 [^tree]: A stack and a tree are very similar---the tree is a representation of the push/pop sequences when executing commands on the stack in the course of a program's execution.
-In our implementation, we'll call `BeginLayer` for each new layout object that needs it, and `Restore` when the recursion is done.
+In our implementation, we'll call `SaveLayer` for each new layout object that needs it, and `Restore` when the recursion is done.

 As we'll see shortly, Skia also has canvas APIs for performing common operations